mozilla/telemetry-batch-view/README.md

 [Choosing a Dataset](https://mozilla.github.io/firefox-data-docs/concepts/choosing_a_dataset.html).

 ### Development
+Please create a pull request from this repo and not a fork.
+We require this because the travisCI build that runs tests needs to have access to env vars which aren't available to forked repos.

 There are two possible workflows for hacking on telemetry-batch-view: you can either create a docker container for building the package and running tests, or import the project into IntelliJ's IDEA.

 To run the docker tests, just use the provided `Dockerfile` to build a container, then use the `runtests.sh` script to run tests inside it: